-If you have a dental emergency, you should consider calling your in-network provider who may be more familiar with your dental needs.
+If you have a dental emergency, and are over 50 miles from home, you should consider calling your PCD who may be more familiar with your dental needs.
 However, you can get treatment from any dentist including one that is an out-of-network provider.
 If you need help in finding a dentist, call us.